Laconia, New Hampshire: Geography

 The former Boston and Maine Railroad White Mountain Branch, originally built as the Boston, Concord & Montreal Railroad, enters Laconia at the Belmont town line near Lake Winnisquam and runs north through the city, through Lakeport and along Paugus Bay to Weirs Beach and Meredith.
 Purchased by the State of New Hampshire in 1975, the tracks are actively used for freight purposes by the New England Southern Railroad and for tourist train service by the Plymouth & Lincoln Railroad between Meredith and Lakeport, with occasional service out of Laconia.
-The line is also a vital active link to the National rail network for the tourist operator to ship and receive equipment for their own use and also to perform contract work at the railroad's Lincoln repair shops.
+The line is also a vital active link to the National rail network for the tourist operator to ship and receive equipment for their own use and to perform contract work at the railroad's Lincoln repair shops.

 Laconia Municipal Airport is located just east of the city limits in Gilford.

 A recreational trail called the W.O.W.
 Trail (Winnipesaukee–Opechee–Winnisquam) links several parts of the city, following the railroad tracks from Lake Winnisquam, skirting the downtown area, and running to Lakeport.
 A desire to extend the trail to Weirs Beach has been contested by residents in private communities abutting the rail corridor.
 The proposed removal of active rail for said extension is contested also by railroad companies actively using the tracks and the State of New Hampshire Bureau of Rail and Transit.

 According to the United States Census Bureau, the city has a total area of 67.6 sqkm, of which 51.4 sqkm are land and 16.2 sqkm are water, comprising 23.93% of the city.
 Laconia is drained by the Winnipesaukee River.
 It is bounded in the southwest by Lake Winnisquam, and by Lake Winnipesaukee in the northeast.
 Laconia lies fully within the Merrimack River watershed.
 The highest point in Laconia is a 960 ft hill in the northern part of the city, west of Paugus Bay's Pickerel Cove and just east of Route 106.